 Finally hitting 40 comes with a lot of perks.
 You’ve mastered the arts of confidence and resilience, and you’re at your peak career- and family-wise.
 But what about health-wise?
 Sure, you can’t bounce back after a holiday binge or outrun your nephew like you did a decade ago, but staying slim and fit isn’t as hard as you may think.

-Given, as you age, you’re more susceptible to certain ailments like heart disease, diabetes, and muscle loss, so we’ve curated a list of 40 foods you should absolutely steer clear of if you’re over 40.
+Given, as you age, you’re more susceptible to certain ailments like heart disease, diabetes, and muscle loss, so we’ve curated a list of 40 foods you should absolutely steer clear of after 40.
 If you wish to prevent feeling older, ditch these sabotaging restaurant meals be sure not to guzzle anything down with these 40 Drinks You Should Never Drink After 40.
+For more healthy eating advice and tips on how to live well after 40, subscribe to the Eat This, Not That! magazine—for a limited time, you can get 50 percent off the cover price.

 Because They’re… Bad for Your Heart